andrewc4662/about-me/README.md

           * 10:00 pm - 11:00 pm brush my teeth/get ready to sleep
             * at 11:00 pm i sleep which usually gives me 9 hours of sleep
 ---
- like to go to the park
-I like the beach